Published July 15, 2019 Revised June 30, 2022

 "Sexually Transmitted Infections (STIs)"; Doctors Opposing Circumcion

 In the classic fairy tale Peter Pan was the boy who never grew up.
-The Peter Pan fallacy assumes that a population - in this case infant boys - will remain static and never change.
-Moreover children can be sexually active long before they reach the age that DOC would allow a male to choose circumcision.
+The Peter Pan fallacy assumes that a population - in this case infant boys - will remain static and never grow up.
+In reality children can be sexually active long before they reach the age that DOC would allow a male to choose circumcision.
 Masturbation is quite common as early as age 5 or 6.
 And the U.S. Centers for Disease Control has estimated that 55% of American teens are sexually active before age 18.

 Stephen Moreton; "Doctors Opposing Circumcision lie about HIV"; CircFacts.org; January 31, 2021